genmetech/lizard/friends-play-go.md

 In the first example, no games were played at all, so no draws could occur either.

 For the second example,
-one game occured between players 1 and 3, and one game occured between players 2 and 3 to get a maximum of 2 draws.
+one game could have occured between players 1 and 3, and one game could have occured between players 2 and 3 to get a maximum of 2 draws.